jump-dev/Xpress.jl/README.md

 [Xpress.jl](https://github.com/jump-dev/Xpress.jl) is a wrapper for the [FICO Xpress Solver](https://www.fico.com/products/fico-xpress-solver).

 It has two components:

  - a thin wrapper around the complete C API
  - an interface to [MathOptInterface](https://github.com/jump-dev/MathOptInterface.jl)

-The C API can be accessed via `Xpress.Lib.XPRSxx` functions, where the names and arguments are identical to the C API.
-See the [Xpress documentation](https://www.fico.com/fico-xpress-optimization/docs/latest/solver/optimizer/HTML) for details.

 ## Affiliation